A diffusion model for light scattering in ejecta: Conclusion

 \section{Conclusion}

 In summary, we have derived a model that describes light transport in dynamic media in the diffusive regime (\ie, where the transport optical thickness is large).
 We have shown how a model based on the diffusion approximation and accounting for the specificities of an ejecta can be derived.
 This model gives valuable results compared to the RTE in many scenarios ranging from a statistically homogeneous and isotropic medium to an ejecta like configuration, both in terms of field-field time correlation function and spectrograms.
 At last, we have seen that the model fails to recover the results from the RTE for an isotropic velocity distribution with fixed modulus or even worse when the anisotropy of the ejecta velocity distribution cannot be neglected.
 This is a typical bias of the diffusion approximation which assumes isotropic properties of the medium and light propagation.
+For standard planar shocks, the RTE therefore remains the reference model.

+Nonetheless, while we have centered this work around planar shocks, the diffusion model showed to be very useful in scenarios where the ejecta has a quasi-spherical symmetry.
+This geometry applies for instance to the remarkably interesting work of Saunders et \textit{al.} in Ref.~\onlinecite{saunders_experimental_2021} where the interaction of two microjets produces a non-planar ejecta.
+Additionally, a significant advantage of the diffusion model is its low computational cost compared to the RTE.
+This makes it a potentially useful tool for the analysis of PDV spectrograms in practical applications.

-For isotropic ejecta, the diffusion approximation can therefore prove to be a good tool, whereas for planar shocks, the RTE remains the reference model.
-Nonetheless, we believe that the idea of developing a simpler transport theory for light propagation in ejecta remains relevant and potentially useful in a broad range of practical applications.
+Finally, we believe that the idea of developing a simpler transport theory for light propagation in ejecta remains relevant and potentially useful in a broad range of practical applications.
 Approaches based on Delta-Eddington phase functions or a Fokker-Plank form of the RTE~\cite{gonzalez-rodriguez_comparison_2009,carminati_principles_2021} are possibles lines to follow in future works.